Areebkhan02/Areebkhan02.github.io/content/authors/admin/_index.md

     url: https://habib.edu.pk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Artifical Intelligence, Deep Learning, Internet of Things and Data Science.

 # Interests to show in About widget
 interests: